robin-rpr/calos/CONTRIBUTING.rst

 ~~~~~~~~~~~~~

 The :code:`const` keyword is used to indicate that variables are read-only.
 It
-has a variety of uses; in Charliecloud, we use it for `function pointer
+has a variety of uses; in Clearly, we use it for `function pointer
 arguments <https://softwareengineering.stackexchange.com/a/204720>`_ to state
 whether or not the object pointed to will be altered by the function.
 For
 example: